A senior couple stands together on a bridge outdoors.

 • Complex coronary artery bypass graft

-We perform nearly half of these procedures as off-pump bypass surgery, also known as beating-heart bypass.
+We do nearly half of these surgeries as off-pump bypass surgery, also known as beating-heart bypass.
 With this method, we use special tools to stabilize a portion of the heart to allow it to keep beating while we bypass the blocked artery.
-Traditionally, it is performed with the assistance of a cardiopulmonary bypass machine, which temporarily takes over the function of the heart and lungs.
+Traditionally, it is done with the help of a cardiopulmonary bypass machine, which temporarily takes over the function of the heart and lungs.
 This is known as on-pump surgery.
-Patients who have off-pump bypass surgery recover faster and have reduced risk for complications such as stroke, the need for blood transfusions, and kidney and lung problems.
+Patients who have off-pump bypass surgery recover faster and have reduced risk for complications such as stroke, the need for blood transfusions, and kidney and lung problems

 • Heart valve surgery